Our governance

 Our "Wood pulp" sector policy

-As an important source of revenues for thousands of persons, wood pulp production can also have environmental impacts, in particular on deforestation.
-BNP Paribas’ wood pulp policy is based mainly on the standards of the Forest Stewardship Council (FSC) and the Program for Endorsement of Forest Certification Schemes (PEFC) to ensure sustainable management of forests.
+As an important source of revenue for thousands of people, wood pulp production can also have environmental impacts, notably on deforestation.
+BNP Paribas’ wood pulp policy is mainly based on the standards of the Forest Stewardship Council (FSC) and the Programme for the Endorsement of Forest Certification Schemes (PEFC) to ensure the sustainable management of forests.

 our wood pulp sector policy